The Eye of Avarice

 The Goddess of Avarice has many minions, who seek to share in her immense wealth, though none really do.
 They all lust for her wealth, but fear her attention and disfavor.
 In return, she holds her minions in little value, none beyond the potential wealth they could bring.
 Her most loyal and dangerous servants are the Eyes of Avarice, since they are of her own flesh and blood.

-The Eyes enter the world, usually through the direct intercession of the Goddess, often the work of the powerful and greedy who have stumbled upon the rites to draw her attention.
+The Eyes usually enter the world through the direct intercession of the Goddess, answering the calls of the powerful and greedy who have stumbled upon the rituals to draw her attention.
 The eyes bond with their hosts and to a lesser or greater degree lend some of their powers.

-The rites to summon the Goddess are quite simple, requiring little more than a Name and an appropriately dear sum of treasure.
-This amount could easily be described as a Kings ransom, but always seems to be just enough to exhaust the summoner's resources, leaving the petitioner a near-pauper.
+The rituals to summon the Goddess are quite simple, requiring little more than a Name and an appropriately dear sum of treasure.
+This amount could easily be described as a King's ransom, but always seems to be just enough to exhaust the summoner's resources, leaving them a near-pauper.

-Depending on the value of the host in the creature's perspective, it will attempt to bond with the host.
-There it will gain energy vicariously through its host possession of and lust for wealth.
+Depending on the value of the host in the creature's perspective, it will attempt to bond with them.
+There it will gain energy vicariously through its host's own avarice.
 The host, already disposed towards greed and hording, will be egged on by the Eye towards the acquisition of more and more wealth.

 The Eyes, before Transformation, have but the aforementioned powers, and a limited telekinesis that they can use to move about short distances, and manipulate small objects.
 They are fairly tough - being about as durable as thick, solid glass.
 This durability means that they could generally only be slain by an attack that would also have slain their Host.
 Outside of Host, they could be dispatched with a sturdy hammer.